metablaster/WindowsFirewallRuleset/docs/FAQ.md

 This could happen if you change default log file location in Windows Firewall settings

-To resolve this issue ensure following:
+To resolve this issue ensure the following:

 1. Verify current logging setting is enabled and is pointing to expected log file location.